azizbarank/NLP-Tutorials/resources.md

 Though rarely, someone might still need to distill a model from scratch to make a new one.
 In this case, I would like to point out that there are two main approaches for this:

-a)  Task-agnostic: Basically, it is doing the distillation during pre-training.
+a)  *Task-agnostic*: Basically, it is doing the distillation during pre-training.
 Accordingly, the student model is going to need fine-tuning on a downstream task to be used effectively.

-b)  Task specific: In this approach, there are actually two successive steps of distillation happening (one during pre-training, the other during the adaptation phase).
+b)  *Task specific*: In this approach, there are actually two successive steps of distillation happening (one during pre-training, the other during the adaptation phase).
 The idea is that the teacher model will “help” the student through the complementary knowledge it has by augmenting the cross-entropy loss during fine-tuning.

 ### 2) Quantization:
 This is a method of representing the model parameters by using low precision data types of 8-bit and 16-bit instead of 32-bit floating point (FP32) on CPUs and GPUs.
 This will lead to much faster integer-based numerical operations involving matrices and accordingly less memory storage.